Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Moduli of polarized surfaces, with symmetric theta structure and a theta characteristic: birational geometry

 Using \cite{Mc2} it is straightforward to check that the intersection $S(x) = X\cap\mathbb{T}_pX$ is an irreducible and reduced degree four surface, the point $x$ has multiplicity two on $S(x)$, and the quadratic tangent cone to $S(x)$ at $x$ is irreducible and reduced as well.
 Note that the triple tangents to $X$ at $x$ are the generators of the quadratic tangent cone to $S(x)$ at $x$.
 Now, assume that infinitely many triple tangents lie in $X$.
 Then the tangent cone lie in $S(x)$ which is irreducible and reduced.
-Therefore we get a contradiction and only finitely many triple tangents can lie in $X$.\\ It is well-known that the subset $X_0\subseteq X$ of points with this property is a dense open subset of $X$.
+Therefore we get a contradiction and only finitely many triple tangents can lie in $X$.\\ It is well known that the subset $X_0\subseteq X$ of points with this property is a dense open subset of $X$.
 Now, let us consider the projectivized tangent bundle $\mathbb{P}(TX_{0})\rightarrow X_0$.
 Let $Y_0\subset\mathbb{P}(TX_{0})$ be the subscheme parametrizing triple tangents to $X_0$, and let $\pi:Y_0\rightarrow X_0$ be the projection.
 Note that if $x\in X_0$ the fiber $\pi^{-1}(x)$ is isomorphic to the base of the quadratic tangent cone to $S(x)$, that is $\pi^{-1}(x)\cong\mathbb{P}^1$.
 Now, only finitely many points on the fiber $\pi^{-1}(x)$ correspond to triple tangents contained in $X$.
-Therefore we can define a rational map
+Therefore we can define a rational map $f:Y_0\dasharrow X$ mapping a triple tangent to its fourth point of intersection with $X$.
+Now, following \cite{Se} we would like to construct a rational $3$-fold $Z_0\subset Y_0$ such that $f_{|Z_0}$ is finite.
+Here comes the core part of the construction.\\ Let us consider the hyperplane $H_{4} = \{x_4=0\}$.
+Note that $H_{4} = \mathbb{T}_{q}X$ where $q = [1:0:0:0:0]$.
+The intersection $H_{4}\cap X$ is the surface